Skip to main content

 An enterprise attestation is a per-authenticator unique attestation, which might be configured to support either of both:

-• vendor-facilitated enterprise attestation (also called EA mode 1): In this case, the Authenticator Vendor pre-configures into the Authenticator, upon request of the Enterprise, a (non-updatable) list of RP IDs, for those RPs allowed to request enterprise attestation.
+• vendor-facilitated enterprise attestation (also called EA mode 1): In this case, the Authenticator Vendor pre-configures a (non-updatable) list of RP IDs, upon request from the Enterprise, for those RPs allowed to request enterprise attestation.

 • platform-managed enterprise attestation (also called EA mode 2): In this case, the platform/browser, managed by the Enterprise, knows which RPs are allowed to request enterprise attestation, for example through a local policy lookup.